 STEM stands for Science, Technology, Engineering and Maths.
-STEM has become a growing focus at BUCHS and the events calendar for the 2018-19 academic year is rapidly filling as opportunities for students to participate in many internal and external STEM events have been created.
+STEM has become a growing focus at BUCHS and the events calendar for the forthcoming academic year is rapidly filling as opportunities for students to participate in many internal and external STEM events have been created.

-This year we are also offering Year 12 students within each of the science disciplines the opportunity to work together on a project to earn themselves a Silver CREST award.
-Students will have the opportunity to select a project of interest to them which builds on their learning within lessons but develops this to investigate ‘real-world’ problems, improving their planning skills and also their approach to practical design and research.
+We also offer Year 12 students within each of the science disciplines the chance to work together on a project to earn themselves a Silver CREST award.
+Students select a project of interest to them which builds on their learning but develops this through investigation into ‘real-world’ problems, improving their planning skills and also their approach to practical design and research.
 Last year, two Year 13 students were successful in achieving their Gold CREST award alongside studying for their A Levels.